Resident and Fellow Section

 SBI Oral Abstract Award Winners

 The Wendell Scott Research Award is presented to the most outstanding abstract submitted by a breast imaging fellow to the Symposium.
-The recipient of the 2025 Wendell Scott Research Award is Lin Gu, MD, for her abstract, "Prevalence of Acute and Delayed Contrast Reactions with Multiple Exposures to Contrast Enhanced Mammography – Experience from the TOCEM Trial."
+The recipient of the 2026 Wendell Scott Research Award is Matt Hoyer, MD, for his abstract, "Cost Analysis of Percutaneous Cryoablation versus Breast Conserving Surgery for the Treatment of Breast Cancer: Implication for Cost Efficacy-based Treatment Strategy."

 The Gerald D. Dodd Jr., Research Award is presented to the most outstanding abstract submitted by a medical student or resident to the Symposium.
-The recipient of the 2025 Gerald D. Dodd Jr., Research Award is Jenifer Chisom Ogu, BS, for her abstract, "Differences in Patient Acceptance of Artificial Intelligence Use in the Interpretation of Mammograms."
+The recipient of the 2026 Gerald D. Dodd Jr., Research Award is Anas Al-Zubaidi, MD, for his abstract, "Depression, Anxiety, and Mammography Screening Adherence: A Three-Year Analysis of the National Health Interview Survey."

 The International Abstract Award is presented to the most outstanding international abstract submitted to the Symposium.
-The recipient of the 2025 International Abstract Award is Bohwa Choi, PhD, for her abstract, "Optimizing Recall Rates for Screening Mammography in Korean Women: A Retrospective Study Tailored by Breast Density and Age."
+The recipient of the 2026 International Abstract Award is Jirarat Jirarayapong, MD for her abstract, "Standalone AI for Detecting Breast Cancers Missed on Screening Mammography: Diagnostic Performance and Imaging-Pathologic Characteristics."